CCExtractor/ccsync/README.md

 2. **Web Frontend**: A user-friendly web interface built for task management, and credentials retreival.
 3. **Taskwarrior Flutter App**: The mobile app that allows users to manage tasks on the go, fully integrated with the CCSync API.

+For more details, please check out the [documentation](https://its-me-abhishek.github.io/ccsync-docs/).

 ## Contributing

 We welcome contributions to CCSync!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.
 Please raise an issue for any query, bug fix, or a feature request.